6ce/MyAddys-Custom-Background/README.md

 # Usage

-Once it's running, it'll ask your for your "Session Cookie", once that's input it'll, ask for a link to your image (must be i.imgur.com) and once thats input, it will set your background to whatever image you inputted
+Once it's running, it'll ask your for your "Session Cookie", once that's input it'll, ask for an "Image URL" and once thats input, it will set your background to whatever image you inputted

 # Setup
 1. Install python if you haven't already (https://www.python.org/)